1. Listeria monocytogenes - killer germ in food?

 L. mono is a germ that has caused many outbreaks.
 These often go undetected for years.
 More information and outbreak examples can be found here:

-“We remember: L. mono is a germ that often goes unnoticed for years.
-During this long time, eruptions can occur repeatedly.
-The diseases are often severe, sometimes fatal.”
+"We remember that L. mono is a germ that often goes undetected for years.
+During this long period, repeated outbreaks can occur.
+The disease is often severe, sometimes fatal."

 dr Andrea Dreusch